MagenBouchard/liri/README.md

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-This LIRI app uses the Twitter API, Spotify API, and OMDB API to grab informaton requested by the user.
+This LIRI app uses the Twitter API, Spotify API, and OMDB API to grab information requested by the user.
 LIRI takes in four commands;

 'concert-this',